 When engaging in S/M play it is important for the partners to establish a safe word.
 Safe words are unique and would not be connected to what is happening during the S/M experience.
 If a partner uses the safe word, it is the cue to stop.
 Because of the power, pleasures, and pain dynamics associated with S/M, words like "stop," "no," "don't," and "that hurts" are generally not used as safe words.
 Consider unique words not typically spoken in the bedroom or perhaps something easier for you and your partner(s) to remember, like silver, mango, peanut butter, or grandma.

 If you're not sure where to draw the line for yourself, try fantasizing about it first before acting.
 If in your fantasies you go beyond your own limits of behavior, it's okay because that's exactly what fantasy is, a mental testing ground for limits.
 If your fantasies repel you because you are afraid you might act on them, this is important info about yourself and your limits.
 Remember, you are in control.
 If you're not in control, then it's not S/M.

 At Columbia, Conversio Virium is a student BD (bondage, domination) SM discussion organization, who can be thanked for some of the information in this answer.
 You can send e-mail to firstname.lastname@example.org for further information about them.
 Outside the University, contact The Eulenspiegel Society, the oldest BDSM support group in the United States.
-As far as reading materials, try Sensuous Magic by Pat Califia and On the Safe Edge: A Manual for SM Play by Trevor Jacques.
+As far as reading materials, try The Ultimate Guide to Kink: BDSM, Role Play and the Erotic Edge by Tristan Taormino.

 Have fun and play safely!